AC Monza: Serie A (2022–2025)

-Post-Berlusconi era and American ownership (2025–present)
+American ownership and Serie A return (2025–present)

 On 1 July 2025, Fininvest announced an agreement to sell AC Monza to the American investment firm Beckett Layne Ventures (BLV) in a deal reported at around €45 million, including the club's debts.
 The agreement provided for the transfer of 80% of the shares during summer 2025, with the remaining 20% to be sold by June 2026.
 The first closing, giving BLV control with an 80% stake, was completed on 25 September 2025.

+Monza competed in the 2025–26 Serie B season under head coach Paolo Bianco.
+Considered among the favourites for promotion, the club remained in contention for the automatic promotion places throughout much of the campaign, but ultimately finished third after missing out on the final matchday.
+Monza entered the play-offs at the semi-final stage, defeating Juve Stabia 4–3 on aggregate to qualify for the final against Catanzaro.
+After winning the first leg 2–0 away from home, Monza lost the return leg by the same scoreline; however, they secured promotion to Serie A thanks to their higher regular-season finish, returning to the top flight after a one-year absence.